ncp38/cs142-s25/projects/proj5/index.md

 ### LeaderBug

 You'll need to enable some bugs to *lead* other bugs (to give the other bugs directions about what dance steps to do).
 But you'll want multiple different kinds of bugs to be able to lead.
-As such, we have provided you with a `LeaderBug` **interface** that other classes can **implement**.
+As such, I have provided you with a `LeaderBug` **interface** that other classes can **implement**.

    Remember that interfaces only have abstract methods --- all the method bodies are left unspecified.
 And just like abstract classes, any class that *implements* an interface must define those methods.
 You're specifying that all `LeaderBug`s are able to perform certain actions (methods)---the interface describes what those functions are.